Garden Fountain Care Tips:

 Place your fountain on a level surface to create an even water flow.
 You can test your pump before installation by placing in in a bucket of water.
 Only plug your pump into a grounded 110 volt (AC only) GFCI protected receptacle.

 Ensure your fountain has enough water in it at all times and the pump is fully submerged.
 If the pump becomes exposed it can be damaged.
-Frequency of refilling your fountain will depend on the flow of water and weather conditions in your region.
+The frequency of refilling your fountain will depend on the flow of water and weather conditions in your region.
 It is also important to replace the water in your fountain on a regular basis.
 Do not run your pump unsupervised for long periods of time

 Preventative Garden Fountain Care